worou/charisma-move/README.md

 This will start a MySQL instance and the backend on port `3001`.
 The frontend container installs its dependencies automatically and serves the React app on port `3000`.

+## Troubleshooting

+If the login form displays **"Email ou mot de passe invalide"** even though you are using the correct credentials, verify that the backend server is running on port `3001`.
+A network or server error will result in the same message on the frontend.